 Jack is awesome — really engaging and a great personality — definitely a must-do if you can time it right!

 You might spot other villains in Adventureland and Fantasyland, but mostly they make appearances during Mickey's Halloween Parties.
 They tend to make more appearances as Halloween gets closer.
 Cruella DeVille sometimes stomps around near the entrance to the park and Main Street.
 This year Disney Junior star Vampirina greets guests at Disney California Adventure.

 Rides at Disneyland Halloween Time 2018

 There are special changes to certain rides during Disney Halloween Time.
 We already mentioned Guardians of the Galaxy — Monsters After Dark at Disney California Adventure.
 One of the most popular rides is Haunted Mansion, which is converted to Tim Burton’s The Nightmare Before Christmas.
-Wait times are usually longer than at other times of the year, so we recommend you make this one of your priorities before 11 a.m.
+Wait times for Haunted Mansion Holiday are significantly longer than at other times of the year, so we recommend you make this one of your priorities before 10 a.m. or get a FASTPASS.